-- atoms same definition as atoms (rmsd component) - refPositions same definition as refPositions (rmsd component) - refPositionsFile same definition as refPositionsFile (rmsd component)
+- atoms same definition as atoms (rmsd component) - refPositions same definition as refPositions (rmsd component) - refPositionsFile same definition as refPositionsFile (rmsd component) - forceNoPBC Use absolute rather than minimum-image distances? (see description) Default: no

-4.6.7 eulerTheta: Pitch angle from references coordinates.
+4.7.7 eulerTheta: Pitch angle from references coordinates.

 This component accepts exactly the same options as orientation, and measures the rotation angle from the P axis to the Z axis.
-This angle is expressed in degrees within the range $[-90^{\circ}:90^{\circ}]$ .
+This angle is expressed in degrees within the range $[-90^\circ: 90^\circ]$ .